The Best Ways To Lower Your Bounce Rate [CRO]

 It’s far easier to please the people who are on your site than frantically look out for other visitors.

-That’s why I introduce to you the 7 simplest ways to lower your bounce rate and get more conversions.
+That’s why I introduce to you the best ways to lower your bounce rate and get more conversions.

-Depending on what kind of visitors you have or expect,
+Depending on what kind of visitors you have or expect the bounce rate will vary.

 1. Place your offer on top